hapytex/django-single-session/README.md

 ## Logging out (other) users

-If there is a `ModelAdmin` for the user model (if you use the default user model, then there is such `ModelAdmin`) will have an extra action to log out (other) users.
+If there is a `ModelAdmin` for the user model (if you use the default user model, then there is such `ModelAdmin`), and the `django.contrib.admin` package is installed, then that `ModelAdmin` will have extra actions to log out normal users and admin users.

 You can thus select users, and log these out with the "*Log out the user on all sessions*" action.
 This will invalidate all the sessions for (all) the selected user(s).
 In order to do this, the `single_session.logout` permission is required, so only admin users and users with such permission can log out other users.
 Users with such permission can log out users, but
 *not* admin users.

-There is an extra permission named `single_session.logout_all` to log out all users, including admin users.
+There is an extra permission named `single_session.logout_all` to log out all users, including *admin* users.
 Users with such permission can thus also log out admin users, so it might be better not to give such permission to all (staff) users.